PaddlePaddle/Paddle/doc/fluid/dev/api_doc_std_cn.md

       ```
       Args:
-          input (Variable|list of Variable): This layer's input tensor(s) which is at least 2-dimensional.
+          input (Variable|list of Variable): The input tensor(s) of this layer, and the dimension of
+              the input tensor(s) is at least 2.
           param_attr (ParamAttr|list of ParamAttr, default None): The parameter attribute for learnable
               parameters/weights of this layer.
           name (str, default None): The name of this layer.